-From the Church of San Michele it’s a short walk to the Covered Bridge, the symbol of Pavia.
+Back on Strada Nuova I had a quick look at the Arnaboldi Gallery, an elegant space covered by a glass dome which was the center of commercial trading at the end of the XIX century, and then reached the Covered Bridge, Pavia’s most famous landmark.
 This bridge is a reconstruction of the medieval bridge that was damaged by the bombs during the Second World War, and connects the city center with Borgo Ticino, a picturesque district with colorful houses and typical trattorias.

+With some time still on my hand, I took the car and went to Certosa di Pavia, a beautiful Carthusian monastery complex just outside Pavia.
+This masterpiece of Lombard Renaissance was commissioned by Gian Galeazzo Visconti, who wanted it to be a private chapel and a family mausoleum.
 It took almost a century to finish it and I must admit that I’m not surprised at all – the marble facade is covered in a myriad of exceptionally detailed sculptures, while the inside is all about frescoes, with the ceilings painted in deep blue and golden stars.
 Here are the tombs of Ludovico il Moro and Beatrice D’Este, beautifully carved in marble.
-It is possible to visit the complex with a guided tour (in Italian only) led by one of the monks that still inhabit the place – it’s free but perhaps you can buy some delicacies from their little shop.
+It is possible to visit the complex with a guided tour led (in Italian only) led by one of the monks that still inhabit the place – it’s free and perhaps you can buy something some delicacies from their little shop.

-That’s the end of my day trip to Pavia, such a pretty little town with so much to offer to travelers… don’t miss the chance to visit it as a day trip from Milan or on your way to a wine tour in the Oltrepo’ region!
+That’s the end of my day trip to Pavia, such a pretty little town with so much to offer to travelers… don’t miss the chance to visit it as a day trip from Milan or on your way to a wine tour in the Langhe region!

-- Pavia makes for a perfect day trip from Milan and can be easily reached by train or bus.
+Pavia makes for a perfect day trip from Milan and can be easily reached by train or bus.